hasura/graphql-engine/docs/graphql/core/databases/postgres/index.rst

 -----------------

-Hasura also supports databases with full Postgres compatibility like Yugabyte, Timescale, Citus, Aurora, RDS.
+Hasura also supports databases with full Postgres compatibility like YugabyteDB, Timescale, Citus, Aurora, RDS.

 We have more distributed flavours like CockroachDB coming soon.
 See `GitHub issue <https://github.com/hasura/graphql-engine/issues/678>`__.